Matildevoldsen/wimm-cms/stages.md

 - Lazy-load.
 - Stats: See how many comments, articles, pages, top categories, under categories that's been made in the past month.
 - Sitemap generator (daily auto generation)
-- WYSIWIG editor with syntax highlight and ability to insert image into it without having to store it on the server
+- WYSIWIG editor with syntax highlight and ability to insert image into it without having to store it on the server.

 ## Stage 2